Kruphixx/producthud/README.md

 1. Download the HUD (press the big green "Code" button)
 2. Locate your TF2 repository.
 The best way to do that is navigate to your Steam Library, search for Team Fortress 2, right-click it, then Manage > Browse local files.
 3. Open the "tf" folder.
-4. Inside the "tf" folder, there should be a "custom" folder.
+4. Open the "custom" folder.
 If you don't have one, create one.
 5. Inside the zip file you downloaded, there will be a folder called "product-master".
 Drag and drop that into the "custom" folder.

 # Customizations

-All currently available customizations can be found in the "customizations" folder.
-The amount of customizations will expand with time.
+Current customizations are listed below.
+The number of customizations will most likely expand as time goes by.
+* Custom Crosshairs
+* Transparent Viewmodels
+* Speedometer
+* Team Indicator toggle

 # Known issues